GauthamYerroju/gauthamyerroju.github.io/_posts/2019-11-11-sweet-16-macro-pad-build.md

 * 16 Key switches of choice (I ordered Gateron Blues for the clickety clack)
 * 16 Key caps (transparent, Cherry profile)
 * 4 stand offs and screws to elevate the PCB
-* A 1upkeyboards sticker (which looks oretty nice)
+* A 1upkeyboards sticker (which looks pretty nice)

-TODO: Add pics of box and components

 ## Build